 EMERGENCY CONTINGENCY PLAN

-3. Exercises are conducted to evaluate the effectiveness of the emergency action plans; and
+3. Exercises are conducted to evaluate the effectiveness of the emergency action plans.

 4. Maintenance of training records and documentation related to incidents and exercises.

-2. Reporting potential emergency situations to their responsible Safety Officer; and
+2. Reporting potential emergency situations to their responsible safety officer.

 3. Following emergency action plans as directed.

-A. Emergencies will be assessed by the responsible Safety Officer and/or emergency personnel for size and the potential to cause injury or illness to DULA employees.
+A. Emergencies will be assessed by the responsible safety officer and/or emergency personnel for the size of and potential to cause injury or illness to DULA employees.
 The appropriate emergency plan will be implemented based upon the nature and seriousness of the emergency.